Codecademy/docs/content/general/concepts/proxy-server/proxy-server.md

 - It can serve as a common "exit point" for the client and the network to access the internet.
 - It can be an "entry point" for clients outside of the network to access multiple internal servers.

-Unlike VPNs, which offer a secure connection that is system-wide, proxy servers only offers privacy protection while web browsing.
+Unlike [VPNs](https://www.codecademy.com/resources/blog/what-is-a-vpn/), which offer a secure connection that is system-wide, proxy servers only offer privacy protection while web browsing.

 ## Forward Proxy Servers